tapper101/Basic-vector-db-with-openai-test/README.md

-# Local LLM with Vector DB
+# OpenAI with Vector DB

 A Python application that combines OpenAI's API with ChromaDB for document querying and AI-enhanced responses.
 This project allows you to load documents (including Excel files), store them in a vector database, and query them using natural language with AI-powered responses.